alptugan/blog-teaching/content/Tutorials/Bash - Clone Raspberry Pi OS to an SD Card.md

 ---
-title: Tutorial - Clone Raspberry Pi OS to an SD Card
+title: Bash - Clone Raspberry Pi OS to an SD Card
 date: 2024-04-22
 description: The tutorial covers how to clone an existing RPI OS system to an empty SD Card
 tags: